bm2-lab/SCMMI_Benchmark/README.md

 <br>

 ## Benchmark Methods
 All benchmark methods analyzed in SCMMIB study are listed below.
-Details of these methods were introduced in our stage1 manuscript in [figshare folder](https://springernature.figshare.com/registered-reports_nmethods).
+Details of these methods were available in our Register Report Stage 1 manuscript in [figshare folder](https://springernature.figshare.com/articles/journal_contribution/Benchmarking_single-cell_multi-modal_data_integrations/26789572).

 | Method                                                                         | Article                                                                   | Time |
 |--------------------------------------------------------------------------------|---------------------------------------------------------------------------|------|